- to work with children and youth

 - a low faculty-to-student ratio that equals professors who know your strengths and weaknesses

 - faculty with school classroom teaching experience who are mentors as well as instructors

 - personalized help, when it comes to student teaching, to find the classroom and supervising teacher that match your teaching interests

 A special program

-Bethel College is a member of the Associated Colleges of Central Kansas (ACCK), an educational cooperative of several small, liberal-arts colleges.
-If your teaching passion is directed toward kids with>
+Bethel College is a member of the Kansas Independent College Association (KICA), an educational cooperative of several small, liberal-arts colleges.
+If your teaching passion is directed toward kids with

 - learning disabilities